 Primary supervision of interns by a licensed psychologist is conducted on an individual, face-to-face basis for a minimum of 2 hours per week.
 The role of the primary supervisor is to provide oversight of supervisees' clinical caseloads and to aid supervisees in the development of clinical skills.
-This includes signing off on all clinical documentation, reviewing and providing feedback on videotaped sessions, providing mentorship in the development of a professional identity and in learning appropriate professional behavior, assisting in the development of a solid theoretical orientation, providing ongoing evaluation and feedback, and creating a safe, supportive environment in which examining biases, privilege, intersecting identities, and ethical concerns is a focus of supervision.
+This includes signing off on clinical documentation, reviewing and providing feedback on videotaped sessions, providing mentorship in the development of a professional identity and in learning appropriate professional behavior, assisting in the development of a solid theoretical orientation, providing ongoing evaluation and feedback, and creating a safe, supportive environment in which examining biases, privilege, intersecting identities, and ethical concerns is a focus of supervision.
 Supervisors document discussions that take place during supervision meetings in Titanium and these notes are available to the supervisee for review.
-If supervisor or supervisee misses a scheduled supervision meeting, it is the responsibility of both parties to reschedule the meeting within the same week if possible.
-When extended absences occur (a week or more) for planned or unexpected reasons on the part of the supervisor, it is the supervisor's responsibility to find another staff psychologist to provide supervision in his/her absence.